Bl4nsk1/Bl4nsk1/README.md

 ---

-## ⚠️ DISCLAIMER

-For educational and research purposes only.
+⚠️ *All tools and research are for authorized security testing and educational purposes only.*